forestgrape/coronavirus/index.md

 > Remark: Cattle farming is very common in many areas in Switzerland due to a long tradition and an accompanying tradition of making a variety of tasty cheeses.
 Care has been taken to preserve traditional recipes and the microbes used, throughout the industrialization of agriculture in the 20th century.
 Additionally the market for milk and meat is protected and significantly subsidized.
 The support is higher than for other forms of agriculture.

 > Subjective Remark: I consider distributed agriculture as important and worth preserving.
-Both subsidies and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.<br>
+Both subsidies and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.
 Economy solely on global effectiveness trimmed, yields that.
 But often only that.
 Question is, in which situations this is wanted.

 * In areas where cattle farming is less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics on todo].